edu-sharing/php-auth-plugin/Readme.md

 To register systems, log in to your edu-sharing as an administrator, switch to Admin-Tools -> Remote-Systems

+## Composer Usage (Beta)
+If you already use composer, you can fetch this library as a composer dependency `composer require edu-sharing/auth-plugin 8.0.x-dev`.

+You can access all classes in the `EduSharing` namespace.

+Find out more about the package and available versions here: https://packagist.org/packages/edu-sharing/auth-plugin

 ## How to Register Your App?
 The registration is handled by providing a public key to the repository (via an XML file).